HomeblogsHealth and wellnessTop 10 Health Benefits of Banana- Nutrition and Side Effects

 3. Help in Weight Loss

 Though no medical studies have claimed this fact, still, bananas are weight-loss-friendly food items.
 Bananas offer only fewer calories (one average banana contains only 100 calories).
 Moreover, fibers in fruits are beneficial in minimizing and maintaining body weight.
+Banana shakes are a great way to add them to your weight loss diet.
+Many recommend the best time to drink banana shake for weight loss is at breakfast or after a workout.
 Resistant starch in unripe bananas may lessen your appetite and give you a feeling of fullness.

 4. Support Your Heart Health

-Potassium is the mineral that makes your heart healthy by controlling blood pressure.
-But scientific research has claimed that only a few people get adequate potassium in their daily values.
+Potassium is a mineral that makes your heart healthy by controlling blood pressure.
+But scientific research has claimed that only a few people get adequate potassium in their daily diet.
 You must be astonished to know that bananas are excellent sources of potassium.
 One medium-sized banana offers 10% of the DV (daily value).
 To minimize your blood pressure, potassium plays a pivotal role.
 Moreover, several animal studies have also claimed that potassium minimizes up to 27% risk of heart disease.
+Adding bananas to your diet as banana shake can make it an effortless addition to your diet.
+The benefits of banana shake for heart health are similar to those of whole bananas.

 5. Improve the Health of Your Kidneys